Properties of pedestrians walking in line without density constraint: The PEDINTERACT experiments

 \subsubsection{Step filtering}

 Participants' steps and sway induce some oscillations around the mean trajectory, which should be filtered out before, for example, estimating the distance between two participants.
 To make the data easier to handle, we have kept only 25 frames per second from the original 120 frames per second.
-We want to filter out steps with a period of about $2$s (for two steps), i.e. with a frequency of $1/50$ in normalised units.
-To do this we used a 2nd order low pass Butterworth filter with a cut-off frequency of $1/50$.
+We want to filter out steps with a period of about $2$s \redw{(for two steps, or equivalently one complete step cycle), i.e. with a frequency of $0.5$ Hz.} \redw{To do this we used a 2nd order low pass Butterworth filter with a sampling frequency of $25$ Hz and a cut-off frequency of $0.42$ Hz, slightly below the step frequency we want to attenuate, as justified by Fig.~1 in the Suppl.
+Mat.
+The advantage of the Butterworth filter is that the frequency response is as flat as possible in the low-pass band.}

 As explained above, trajectories can be interrupted from time to time due to occlusion.
 Applying the filter directly to short trajectories can cause strong boundary effects.
-Also, it is useless to filter out steps if the trajectory piece is too short compared to the step period. compared to the step period.
+Also, it is useless to filter out steps if the trajectory piece is too short compared to the step period.
 To avoid this, we initially only kept trajectory segments longer than 4 seconds.
 Also, before applying the low-pass filter, we applied some reflections to the trajectory pieces as explained in Section~I of Suppl.
 Mat.